Transfer to Secondary School September 2021

-Please read this information before applying for a place so that you understand how the admissions process works including how places will be allocated.
+Please read this information before applying for a place.
+This is to help you to understand how the admissions process works.
+This includes how places will be allocated.
 You may also find the links to Frequently Asked Questions and the Admissions Mythbuster useful.

 Where do I get help?

 If you need technical support for the online applications system please contact the helpline: 01872 322030.

 Help completing the application